Accessibility Resource Coordinator

 To accommodate your needs in class (i.e. with access to class notes, extensions, more time for tests, etc…), your instructor does not need to know what your diagnosis is.
-All they need is a letter from the Disability Resource Facilitator indicating the appropriate accommodations and confirming that your documentation is on file.
-To ensure the necessary supports can be put in place, see the Disability Resource Facilitator for accommodation letters in the first two weeks of each semester.
+All they need is a letter from the Accessibility Resource Coordinator indicating the appropriate accommodations and confirming that your documentation is on file.
+To ensure the necessary supports can be put in place, see the Accessibility Resource Coordinator for accommodation letters in the first two weeks of each semester.
 If you do not experience barriers until after the second week of classes, see the Accessibility Resource Coordinator anyway; we will do what we can to accommodate your needs.

 The SUNSCAD has a confidential student advocate (i.e. the VP Academic) who would be happy to support/accompany you to a meeting with a teacher.

 During their enrollment at the university, students may need assistance to work through problems or issues that relate to their personal growth and development and to their participation in the university community.
 The Office of Student Experience is available to book you an appointment with an academic advisor or disability resource coordinator, if the issue is academic in nature or related to a disability, or an an on-site counselor for mental health concerns.
 NSCAD’s new on-site mental health counsellor is available Tuesdays through Thursdays, and appointments can be made through the Office of Student Experience (902-494-8260).
 If a student has an ongoing mental health problem for which they will need the services of a registered psychologist, the Office of Student Experience can make referrals out to a psychologist for longer term or more intensive care.